 - Loose, sagging skin in the face and neck

-- Loss of volume in the cheeks and midface
+- Loss of volume in the cheeks, as well as flattening of the cheeks, and midface

 - Excess and/or displaced fat throughout the face and neck